Stress

 Alcohol - Alcohol can affect your mental health.
 Sometimes people drink to help with symptoms of anxiety or depression, but unfortunately any relief is temporary and alcohol only tends to make things worse in the longer term.
 If you feel you are drinking to cope with stress, try to reduce your alcohol intake.
 Try some techniques such as mindfulness or deep breathing to distract you from your thoughts and make a plan to keep you focussed.
 Support is available on the alcohol and drug webpages.

-Sleep - Lack of sleep can have a huge impact on how we cope with stress.
-Read our article on sleep prepared for World Sleep Day to find out ways to improve yours.
+Sleep - Lack of sleep can have a huge impact on how we cope with stress, so is important to find out ways to improve sleep.
+Support is available on the sleep webpages

 Managing stress: by financial wellbeing